 Keily heads up the Cyber & Data Privacy Enforcement & Litigation Practice in London.
-Keily works with her clients to navigate privacy and cyber security crises to achieve better commercial, regulatory and judicial outcomes.
+Keily works with her clients as a "strategic business partner" to navigate privacy and cyber security crises to achieve better commercial, regulatory and judicial outcomes.

 As a litigator, Keily has a different perspective on cybersecurity and data privacy issues.
 She has led the response to investigations by the UK’s Information Commissioner’s Office, the Irish Data Protection Commission, the Competition and Markets Authority, the FCA, the SFO, the U.S. Department of Justice, the FBI, the SEC and Parliamentary Select Committees.
 Keily has also acted as external legal counsel for privacy and financial service regulators.